realitymod/Manual/en/kits.md

 | 2.
 Select the middle option of the _Comm Rose_ \(**REQUEST / DROP KIT"**\) and to **right-click** in it.
 This will drop below you an invisible Unarmed Kit |
 | 3.
 Pick it up by pressing the **pickup key \(G\)** |

-Note that a kit on the ground will disappear after 5-10 minutes and will then become available to the squad/team again.
+Note that a kit on the ground will disappear after about 5 minutes so long as it has not been picked up in the interim.
+The eventually despawning kits with limited availability squad- or team-wise become requestable from the squad‘s or team’s kit pool again once they disappear.

+A dropped kit is visble on the ground looking like a bundle of military clothes with some extras, depending on faction, the items might eg. be in that faction’s camouflage pattern, etc. .
+The kit can be picked up by other players(though only team mates are able to use it for extended periods of time) by going near the items and pressing **\(G\)** to swap the kit with their current kit.
+As long as your previously discarded kit has not despawned you can always go and pick it back up.